fareldf/product-sales-dataset-analysis/README.md

 The dashboard of product data sales analysis can be viewed [here](https://lookerstudio.google.com/reporting/95d8488f-d114-4999-b001-783118d50784).

-**Disclaimer**: this product data sales analysis project is still at a **basic level** and may contain errors or inaccuracies.
+**Disclaimer**: this analysis is still at a **basic level** and may contain errors or inaccuracies.
 So, further validation are recommended.

 # Dataset
 **Product Sales Dataset**